Testing the presence of a dormant black hole inside HR 6819: Globular cluster evolution

-In Figure~\ref{fig:GCsCandidates} we show the current population of Galactic globular cluster BH-MS binaries.
-We see that there is no system resembling the reported HR~6819 inner binary ($Total_{diff}=1$) and that there are only a very few systems with low total difference in orbital parameters from HR~6819.
-The main reason why it is hard to find dynamical candidates for HR~6819 system in globular clusters stems from the fact that possible candidates (like the one with $Total_{diff}\sim2$) may be found only in the very beginning of the star cluster evolution.
-Stars as massive as the companion to a BH ($>5\msun$) live only for very short time ($\lesssim 150$ Myr) and can not contribute to the current globular cluster (old) stellar populations.
-Even if a GC produced of HR~6819 like system then such a binary would be gone long time ago.
-Thus, dynamical origin for potential HR~6819 is highly unlikely.
+In Fig.~\ref{fig:GCsCandidates} we show the current population of GC BH-MS binaries.
+We see that there is no system resembling the reported HR~6819 inner binary ($D=0$) and that there are very few systems with low Euclidean distance in orbital parameters from HR~6819.
+The main reason why it is hard to find dynamical candidates for the HR~6819 system in GCs comes from the fact that possible candidates can be found only at the very beginning of the star cluster evolution.
+Stars as massive as the companion to a BH ($>5\msun$) only live for very short time ($\lesssim 150$ Myr) and cannot contribute to the current GC (old) stellar populations.
+Even if a GC produced an HR~6819-like system, such a binary would be long gone.
+Thus, dynamical origin for a potential HR~6819-like system is highly unlikely.